 You’ll probably have even more time while the potatoes are boiling and baking and you can use it to make the feta cheese appetizer.
 Mash feta with garlic, olive oil and parsley as described in this recipe and add that to the big bowl as well.

 Once the potatoes and roasted peppers are done, let them cool off before adding them to the salad.

 When everything has made it into the bowl, give the salad a good toss and enjoy immediately!

-Now, we’ve talked about it: this salad is perfect.
+Now, we’ve talked about it: this healthy salad is perfect, especially for dinner.
 However, we know, we can get tired even of perfect.
 Here are some variations for the salad you might want to try when that happens:

 - Use spicy roasted chickpeas instead of potatoes.
 And you don’t need to do a lot.
 Rinse and drain canned chickpeas, add them to a pan with chili powder, garlic and mint, stir for 3-4 minutes at medium high heat.
 They’re ready.
 This is a quicker and more high-protein version for this salad.

 - Roasted Sweet Potatoes.
-You just might love sweet potatoes!
+You just might love sweet potatoes, they actually go really well with feta cheese.
 Roast some in the oven at 400F with olive oil, add your favorite spices and salt.
 Then add to the salad instead of regular potatoes.